Capital Cafe

-Capital Cafe, which is widely known as Wah Sing Bing Sutt (also known as Chrisly Cafe in Macau), is a traditional café in Hong Kong.
-Bing sutts were very popular since the 1950s in Hong Kong.
-It mainly sold western drinks and light meals in Hong Kong style, like milk tea, red bean ice, French toast and instant noodles.
+Capital Cafe, better known as Wah Sing Bing Sutt (and as Chrisly Cafe in Macau), is a traditional café in Hong Kong.
+Bing suits have been very popular in Hong Kong since the 1950s.
+It mainly sold Western drinks and light meals in the Hong Kong style, such as milk tea, red bean ice, French toast, and instant noodles.

 History

 Capital Cafe was first opened in 2010 in Wan Chai to give a salute to the former Capital Artists Music Limited, which was a record company in the 1970s and 1980s.
-The second branch store is located in Shau Kei Wan since August 2011 and the third one was then set up in Mong Kok in March 2012.
+The second branch store is located in Shau Kei Wan since August 2011 and a third one was then set up in Mong Kok in March 2012.
 In January 2014, the first non-local branch store was opened in Macau.